emqx/cloud-docs/en_US/rule_engine/rule_engine_aws_rds.md

 ### Connect to MySQL DB Instance

 You need to create an EC2 instance and use the EC2 instance to connect to your AWS RDS MySQL instance.
-For detailed information, refer to the step 1 and step 3 in [Creating and connecting to a MySQL DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.html).
+For detailed information, refer to step 1 and step 3 in [Creating and connecting to a MySQL DB instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_GettingStarted.html).

 ::: tip Note